2022 Dodge Charger Trim Levels, Configurations & Comparisons.

 There are some other key options offered on the Charger GT.
 While Nappa and Alcantara seating adds a luxurious chartacter to the interior, a set of 20×8-inch Satin Carbon wheels boost the car’s curb appeal.

-Compare the 2022 Dodge Charger GT vs RT Trim Levels.
+Compare the GT vs RT Trims.
 What is the difference?

 From an appearance standpoint, the Charger RT is quite similar to the Charger GT.
 However, it packs noticeably more muscle under the hood.
 Motivating the RT trim is a 5.7-liter, Hemi V8 engine with 370 horsepower.
 The extra brawn lowers the sedan’s 0-60 mph time to around 5.4 seconds.
 Keep in mind that the Charger RT does not offer all-wheel drive.
 While a thicker rear axle helps the RT trim to handle the addition power, an active exhaust system gives it the sound of a true muscle car.